pawurb/rails-pg-extras/README.md

 (truncated results for brevity)
 ```

-This command displays the total size of each table in the database, in MB.
+This command displays the total size of each table and materialized view in the database, in MB.
 It is calculated by using the system administration function `pg_total_relation_size()`, which includes table size, total index size and TOAST data.

 ### `unused_indexes`